 For more information on this topic check out our blog Why Directional Mics are Inherently Colored.

-For other types of microphones, such as dynamics, ribbons, and small diaphragm condensers, we refer to these models as “hybrids” because they combine the response of those mics with a little bit of the quality of a large diaphragm condenser.
+For other types of microphones, such as dynamics, ribbons, and small diaphragm condensers, we refer to these models as “hybrids” because they combine the response of those mics with a little bit of the quality of a large-diaphragm condenser.
 These models are generally accurate when used on-axis.
-Beyond about 45 degrees off-axis the models may differ substantially, but the overall polar pattern is still maintained.
+Beyond about 45 degrees off-axis the models may differ substantially at higher frequencies, but the overall polar pattern is still maintained.
 Generally, this means that close miking will be more accurate than distant miking.

 Keep in mind for sources that are large relative to the mic capsule, such as a guitar amp speaker, a fair amount of the sound pickup will be off-axis.
 Also, models of ribbon mics with long ribbons can sometimes be less accurate at very close distances because different sections of the ribbon pick up different sounds from the source.